sergeniously/makeup/makeup.md

 + **check** target runs test targets if there are such ones.

-+ **show-built** target shows objects and binaries which are built for current source directory and its subdirectories.
++ **built** target shows objects and binaries which are built for current source directory and its subdirectories.

 Further details and another Makefile-dependent targets can be shown by `make help` command.
 Feel free to use it every time you need help.